purplebite/netcheck-api/README.md

 }
 ```

-An optional environment parameter for the Speedtest endpoint via docker is: SERVERID.
+An optional environment parameter for the Speedtest endpoint via docker is: SERVER_ID.
 With this parameter you can define which [server](https://www.google.com/search?q=How+to+find+a+Speedtest.net+server+ID) should be used for testing the internet bandwidth.
+By default a test-server located in New York (US) is used.
 Usage example:
 ```bash
 docker run --privileged -d -e PORT=2025 -e API_KEY=123456789 -e DEVICE=wlan0 -e SERVER_ID=19035 --network host --restart=always purplebite/netcheck-api:latest
 ```